 One study found that “gratitude training significantly affected all domains of psychological well-being and happiness”.Gratitude training can simply include writing down three things you’re grateful for each day.
 When you do this, make sure you remember why you’re grateful for these things, and let it really sink in.

 Try this: Start a daily gratitude practice.
 Here are 10 ideas to get you started.

 8. Listen More

-Try this: The only way to truly listen it to be still.
-Be present.
-Focus on what is in front of you.
-Put everything else away.
-Put your phone down.
-Stop multitasking (yes, it’s possible).
-If you’re in a conversation, focus on hearing what’s being said, ask questions, seek to understand at a deeper level and find out more.
-Listen to yourself by being mindful, doing one thing at a time, journaling or tapping into your inner voice.
+Try this: The only way to truly listen is to be still.
+Try living in the present moment, and focus on what is in front of you.
+If you’re in a conversation, focus on hearing what’s being said, ask questions, seek to understand at a deeper level, and find out more.
+Listen to yourself by being mindful, doing one thing at a time, journaling, or tapping into your inner voice.

 9. Have Fun

 “Don’t be afraid your life will end; be afraid that it will never begin.” –Grace Hansen